bmrejen/mybuntu/README.md

 ## How to use

-Clone this repo, cd into it and type the following commands:
+1. Clone this repo and cd into it

+2. Look into the Dockerfile.
+You need to change line 49 to put your own personal info.
+If you are in China, there are also some lines you need to uncomment for better performance.

+3. When you are done, just type the following commands:

     docker-compose up -d
     docker exec -ti mubuntu /bin/zsh